Kutenai language: Classification

 Kutenai is typically considered a language isolate.
-There have been attempts to place Kutenai in either a Macro-Algonquian or Macro-Salishan language family, most recently with Salish, but they have not been generally accepted as proven.
+There have been attempts to place Kutenai in either a Macro-Algonquian or Macro-Salishan language family, most recently with Salish, but these claims are not generally accepted.

 Typology

 Like other languages in the area, Kutenai has a rich inventory of consonants and a small inventory of vowels, though there are allophones of the three basic phonemic vowels.
 The lack of a phonemic distinction between voiced and voiceless consonants is much as in other languages of the area.
 Because Kutenai is on the periphery of this linguistic area, the loss of a rich lateral inventory is consistent with other nearby languages, which now have only one or two lateral consonants.
 One such language group contains the Sahaptian languages, which have had a similar loss of laterals.
 Nez Perce has /ts/, believed to be the lateral affricate in the proto-language.
 Nez Perce, like Kutenai, lies in the eastern periphery of the Northwest Linguistic area.

 Another typological analysis investigates the lexical category of preverbs in Kutenai.
 This lexical category distinguishes neighboring Algonquian languages, found to the east of the Kootenay Rocky Mountains and near the Kutenai linguistic area.
 Another typological relationship Kutenai could have is the presence of its obviation system.